MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/format-and-lint/eslint/errors-warnings.md

 The cases below assuming no errors in a run.

 - The default behavior is to continue with a success status code if there any warnings.
+This is very tolerant of warnings.
 - If there are 10 warnings then fail.
+This is tolerant, but will come up if the quality drops.
     ```sh
     $ eslint . --max-warnings 10
     ```
-- More strictly, if there is at least 1 warning, then fail.
+- This is strict.
+If there is at least 1 warning, then fail.
     ```sh
     $ eslint . --max-warnings 1
     ```